psypdt/ZIS_C-_Summer_Course_2019/README.md

 - If the school supplied you with a laptop then thats all you need.

 - If you have a `Mac laptop` or a machine running `Linux/Unix`, feel free to use that instead of the school computer.
-  - Personaly `I would recommend using the Mac` since you will not be dependent on codeboard.io (but it's up to you)
+  - Personaly `I would recommend using the Mac` and install `Clion` since you will not be dependent on codeboard.io and it's more easily setup on macOS with respect to Windows (but it's up to you, we will most likely do the `Clion` installation together in class)

 - If you have a personal `Windows` based computer you can still use it, but you may as well use the school laptops (if they are provided)